Dialetto, ma Quanto Dialetto? Transcribing and Evaluating Dialects on a Continuum: Results

 \subsection{Geostatistical interpolation}

-Building on the observation that there is a clear geographical signal in both the performance and dialectometry maps, we next measure to what extent the incorporation of geographical knowledge helps predict zero-shot speech-to-text performance at unseen sites.
+Building on the observation that there is a clear geographical signal in both the performance and dialectometry maps, we next turn to RQ2 and measure to what extent the incorporation of geographical knowledge helps predict zero-shot speech-to-text performance at unseen sites.

 As shown in \autoref{table:geo_rmse}, geostatistical interpolation is highly predictive of both BLEU and chrF scores, with RMSE scores going to as low as 4.19 and 5.70 by regression kriging, our best method. \autoref{fig:geocurve} additionally show the effect of training data size on the regression prediction performance.
 In all results, we observe that the incorporation of distance and covariance between samples as weighting improves over an interpolation by only the value of the nearest neighbor, where regression kriging is consistently the best performing method, followed by inverse distance weighting.